I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 However, I buy all of my makeup from the drugstore, and I only buy new makeup when I’m out.
 Similarly, we only buy new clothing when something needs to be replaced.

-Overall, we hardly ever shop.
-And because of that, we’re comfortable increasing our budgets a bit for the areas where we do like to spend a little more money.
+Because we spend less on other nonnecessities, we’re comfortable increasing our budgets a bit for the areas where we do like to spend a little more money.

 This is going to look very different for everyone.